 TRP's can be active or latent.
 Many people with or without fibro have latent trigger points, actually we all have them.
 They can come out of "hiding" due to illness, accident or injury.

 (Let me also clarify that we do not really refer to trigger points as 'Fibromyalgia Trigger Points', they are just trigger points.
-However, for internet search reasons, we must use this title, also myofascial pain occurs very commonly with fibromyalgia)
+However, for internet search reasons, we must use this title, as this is part of the myofascial pain that occurs very commonly with fibromyalgia)

 Trigger points are primarily due to myofascial constriction.
 This constriction causes the pain to radiate to other areas (muscles, tendons, joints) within close proximity.
 TRP's do not act alone like the 12-18 tender points.
 They are "woven" into layers of muscle and fascia and radiate from the central part of each tender point and from the more vulnerable parts of the fibro body.